batect/batect/docs/content/tools/CIGeneral.md

 Therefore, it's recommended that CI agents running batect-based builds have a regular task that removes orphaned images.
 Docker has a built-in command to do this: `docker image prune -f` (the `-f` disables the confirmation prompt).
 The exact frequency will depend on your usage pattern, but once a day is usually more than sufficient.

+!!! tip #2
+    If you're running multiple builds on the same CI agent, and you bind ports, it will result in conflicts.
+    Disable binding of ports on the host system using the `./batect --disable-ports` flag